edanssandes/MASA-Core/README.md

 * **MASA-Serial**: This is a simple extension that runs with serial CPU code.
 * **MASA-CUDAlign**: Extension that uses CUDA NVidia GPUs (based on the original CUDAlign code)
 * **MASA-OpenMP**: Uses OpenMP to computes many blocks in parallel using CPU or Intel Phi cores.
-* **MASA-OmpSs**: Uses the OmpSs programming model to runs parallel tasks with data dependencies.
+* **MASA-OmpSs**: Uses the OmpSs programming model to run parallel tasks respecting dependencies.

 ### License: